Skip to main content

 • -f prevents fragmentation

-• -l specifies the packet size (MTU = packet size + 28 byte header)
+• -l sets the packet size (MTU = packet size + 28 bytes header)

 • Linux:

-• -s is the size of the payload (MTU = payload + 28 byte header).
+• -s defines the payload size (MTU = payload + 28 bytes header)

 • macOS:

-What happens if a package is larger than the MTU?
+What happens if a packet is larger than the MTU?

-The optimum MTU size depends on the respective network and may vary.
-For many Internet connections, an MTU size of 1500 bytes is standard, although smaller or larger values may be preferred in certain network scenarios.
+For many Internet connections, an MTU of 1500 bytes is standard, although in certain scenarios smaller or larger values may be preferred.

-Can an incorrect MTU setting lead to network problems?
+Can an incorrect MTU setting cause network issues?

-Yes, an incorrect MTU setting can lead to network problems such as packet loss, increased latency and inefficient bandwidth utilisation.
-It is important to define and test a suitable MTU for the respective network.
+Yes, an incorrect MTU setting can lead to packet loss, increased latency, and inefficient bandwidth usage.

 info

-Are you missing something here?
-Give us feedback! pilot@swisscom.com Please describe in which area you would expect something or what we could do better.
+Is something missing?
+Send us your feedback! pilot@swisscom.com Please describe in which area you expected something different or what we could improve.